franzflasch/REM/README.md

 # REM
 REM is a Yocto like buildsystem primary intended for microcontrollers.
 It is based on ruby rake and therefore offers a highly flexible way of setting up projects for microcontrollers.
-If you know Yocto it should be easy to learn the REM buildsystem.
-It consists of some "killer"-features of Yocto like recipe appending.
+If you know Yocto it should be easy to also learn the REM buildsystem.
+It consists of some features of Yocto, like recipe appending, inbuild patching and downloading software packages.
 Projects can be setup by only defining recipes, which describe how a specific component should be built.
 You can even setup your project with sources completely hosted by github!
 Not necessary to copy-paste software packages and libraries!

 ## Prerequisites
-Appropriate Microcontroller toolchain (arm-none-eabi, avr, sdcc ...) ruby (a recent version: >= version 2.2.1) rake (a recent version: >= version 10.4.2) simplecov (if you want to use codecoverage tool) unzip git patch
+* Appropriate Microcontroller toolchain (arm-none-eabi, avr, sdcc ...)
+* ruby (a recent version: >= version 2.2.1)
+* rake (a recent version: >= version 10.4.2)
+* unzip
+* git
+* subversion
+* simplecov (optional)

 # Getting started Debian/Ubuntu
+* Debian (at least 8 "jessie")
+* Ubuntu (at least 14.04 "Trusty Tahr")

 ## 1. Install rake
 ```Shell